 Beverages

-Western Australia is iconic for both beer brewing and wine production.
+Western Australia is known for both beer brewing and wine production.
 The state has two popular lagers of its own with Emu Export and Swan Draught.
 Western Australia is also where the iconic Little Creatures and Matilda Bay craft breweries began.
 The Margaret River wine region produces some of the nation’s finest cabernet sauvignon, semillon, and sauvignon blanc.

 Cost of Living